agilepartner/next-auth/README.md

    		},
    	},
    	secret: process.env.NEXTAUTH_SECRET,
+   	theme: {
+   		colorScheme: 'light',
+   		logo: '/next.svg',
+   	},
    }
    ```

+   You can customize the default login page by defining a `theme` and set the default `colorScheme` and a `logo`.

    To avoid TypeScript errors, you need to extend the default `Session` and `User` types in NextAuth.
 This can be done by creating a new file to add custom types.